Roy009/Roy009/README.md

-### Hi there its roy  👋
+ Hi there its roy  👋

 - 🔭 I’m currently working on ...
-Andoid
+Android and Java Projects
-- 🌱 I’m currently learning ...React
+- 🌱 I’m currently learning ...
+GUI with the help of Java and Python
 - 👯 I’m looking to collaborate on ...
-Python
+Any kind of projetcs
 - 🤔 I’m looking for help with ...
-Algorithm
+CLOUD COMPUTING
 - 💬 Ask me about ...
-Anything
+Anything !
-- 📫 How to reach me: ... [instagram](royrohit060)
+- 📫 How to reach me: ... [instagram](royrohit060),[LinkedIn](Rohit Roy),[Facebook](Rohit Roy)
-- 😄 Pronouns: ... roy
+- 😄 Pronouns: ... roy !
 - ⚡ Fun fact: ...
-I love football
+I love to develope different applications